 SOWING: Transplant (recommended): If you will be selling the herbs in containers with a relatively quick turnaround (a month or two), 4" diameter pots are a popular option.
-Plant one plug per pot and grow on in a protected environment until the plants become established.
+Plant one plug per containers and grow on in a protected environment until the plants become established.
 Water and fertilize as needed.
 For larger containers, plant one to three plugs per 12" diameter pot.
 If you will be transplanting to the field, plant at 18" spacing.

 INSECT PESTS AND DISEASES: Perennial herbs are typically hardy, easy to grow plants that have few problems with insects and disease.
 Foliar and root diseases can be prevented with adequate air flow and well-drained soil.
-If foliar disease or pest problems occur, treat the plants with an appropriate fungicide, such as OxiDate®, or insecticide, such as PyGanic®.
+If foliar disease or pest problems occur, treat the plants with an appropriate fungicide, such as OxiDate®, or insecticides, such as PyGanic®.
 Be sure to follow the application instructions indicated for herbs.